ctrlaltwill/Ankipedia/README.md

 ### Wikipedia
 Content accessed through Wikipedia's API is licensed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 Wikipedia® is a registered trademark of the Wikimedia Foundation, Inc.

-### Circle Flags
-Flag icons used in the language selector are from [Circle Flags](https://github.com/HatScripts/circle-flags/) by HatScripts, licensed under MIT License.

 ## License